-A bank's earnings performance affects its long-term survivability.
-A bank can retain its earnings, giving a boost to its capital cushion, or use them to deal with problematic loans, potentially making the bank more resilient in tough times.
-Losses, on the other hand, take away from a bank's ability to do those things.
+How profitable a bank is affects its safety and soundness.
+A bank can retain its earnings, boosting its capital cushion, or put them to work addressing problematic loans, likely making the bank more resilient in tough times.
+Conversely, losses take away from a bank's ability to do those things.

-On Bankrate's earnings test, Iberiabank scored 10 out of a possible 30, below the national average of 16.06.
+On Bankrate's test of earnings, Iberiabank scored 10 out of a possible 30, less than the national average of 15.12.

-Return on equity, calculated by dividing net income (profit, essentially) by total equity, is one important way to measure a bank's earnings.
+One important measure of a bank's earnings is return on equity, or net income (profit, basically) divided by the total amount of equity.
 Iberiabank's most recent annualized quarterly return on equity was 5.29 percent, below the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank recorded net income of $160.2 million on total equity of $3.61 billion.
+The bank earned net income of $160.2 million on total equity of $3.61 billion for the twelve months ended December 31, 2017.
 The bank experienced an annualized return on average assets, or ROA, of 0.66 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.